This post may contain affiliate links. Please see my disclosure policy for details.

 - If you’re staying in the medina itself, not that cars are not allowed in the souk.
 So, you will be carrying your luggage from the taxi to your guesthouse.

 - Make sure that you see more than just the blue houses.
-If you stuck finding things to do you can find a whole guide of unique and fun things to do in Chefchaouen guide here that people don’t really talk about.
+If you are stuck finding things to do you can find a whole guide of places to visit in Chefchaouen guide here that people don’t really talk about.

 - You will be completely safe here even at night, I was a female travelling solo and no one approached me or made any comments.
 The most I had were people asking me questions (or offering me Kif) and it was friendly for the most part.